-- Obtain prior authorization through ODM's Fiscal Intermediary (FI) as needed before providing services. - Coordinate the member's care with the PCP. - Provide the PCP with consult reports and other appropriate records within five (5) business days. - Be available for or provide on-call coverage through another source 24 hours a day for management of member care. - Maintain the confidentiality of medical information.
+- Obtain prior authorization as needed before providing services. - Coordinate the member's care with the PCP. - Provide the PCP with consult reports and other appropriate records within five (5) business days. - Be available for or provide on-call coverage through another source 24 hours a day for management of member care. - Maintain the confidentiality of medical information.